 The road to success

-‘You only get to the top by doing things in a different way’. says Hanneke Frankema proudly.
+‘You only get to the top by doing things in a different way’ says Hanneke Frankema proudly.
 Ever since Hanneke Frankema was awarded the title of ‘Master Florist’ (at the time the youngest person ever to achieve this), her floral life has been a virtual rollercoaster.
 These days, she regularly flies to China, Russia and the US to give masterclasses and demonstrations.
-In 2020 she will participate at the European Cup in Poland.
+Read all about Hanneke's road to the European Cup in Poland.

 er distinctive work has won her many national and international awards, including the 2018 Dutch National Championship of Floristry and the 2012 Barcelona World Flower Cup.
 Because of these successes, she was an obvious choice to join the popular Dutch TV show ‘The Netherlands’ Best Flower Stylist’ as a jury member for two seasons.

 Hanneke: ‘I have been in love with nature ever since I was a little kid.
 At home, I had my own lot in our backyard, and I was always collecting stones and shells.
 Because of my love of flora and fauna, I decided to go to Agricultural School.
 There, we had a weekly class of Flower Arrangement, which I enjoyed tremendously.
 When I learned that I could actually study Flower Arrangement, I instantly knew what I wanted to do with my life.
 Up till that point, I never imagined that there was a whole world behind a flower shop.
 I didn’t know anything about freelance work or competitions.'